 If you are doing any kind of strategic planning or mission/vision statement work, we will need to know information related to that.
 For example, any prior versions of the strategic plan or mission/vision statement.
 We may also need more in-depth information about what it is that your group does.

 If your organization has specific needs or accommodations, please let us know.
-The farther in advance we know, the better we can prepare.
+The further in advance we know, the better we can prepare.